 Calcium is a vital element in the body.
 It is the most crucial and abundant mineral in the human body.
 It is responsible for strong bones, teeth, and proper brain functions.
 Since it is an element, the body cannot generate it naturally.
-Hence, you need to get it from vital foods and Vitamin D. Today, and we are looking at how dangerously low calcium levels affect the body.
+Hence, you need to get it from vital foods and Vitamin D. Today, we are looking at how dangerously low calcium levels affect the body.

 What Happens When The Blood Calcium Level Is Dangerously Low?

-Having low levels of Calcium is known as Hypocalcemia.
+Having dangerously low calcium levels is known as Hypocalcemia.
 This severe calcium deficiency disease has adverse long term effects.
 If the building material is absent, they become weak.
 Dangerously low calcium levels cause osteoporosis.
 Bones require calcium for their formation.
 Ultimately, the bones become brittle due to thinning of the bone matter.

 The dental matter erodes due to the low calcium levels.
 Due to the deficiency of calcium, the teeth weaken in the mouth.
 This may lead to your teeth decaying.
 In some instances, they may fall off.
 Cataracts form in your eyes when you have dangerously low calcium levels.

 Low calcium levels in the blood make the brain to malfunction.
 Since the brain coordinates the senses and muscle coordination, you will suffer lapses in your synchronization.
 If you do not seek medical attention on time, these conditions can be fatal.